Could I be a foster parent?

 Meet The Staff

-Stephanie Eklund, a former and long-standing advocate for victims of domestic violence, joined A Family for ME as a foster/adoptive parent recruiter in Southern Maine.
+Stephanie Eklund is the Recruitment Specialist for York, Cumberland & Sagadahoc counties.
+She is a former and long-standing advocate for victims of domestic violence.
 Stephanie brings with her a wealth of knowledge regarding recruitment, collaborative efforts with community members, public speaking and training, volunteer engagement, and helping people in need.
 In her personal time, Stephanie enjoys reading, working out, traveling, and spending time with her family.

-Amy Bergeron applies her 15 years’ experience in the fields of recruitment and human resources to assist the A Family for ME team in spreading awareness regarding the critical need for resource parents in Maine.
-Amy is the A Family for ME recruiter covering Penobscot, Piscataquis and Aroostook Counties.
-Amy enjoys spending her personal time with her family, pets and various civic/volunteer commitments.
+Amy Bergeron is the Recruitment Specialist for Penobscot, Piscataquis, and Aroostook counties.
+She applies her 15 years of experience in the fields of recruitment and human resources to assist the A Family for ME team in spreading awareness regarding the critical need for resource parents in Maine.
+Amy enjoys spending her personal time with her family, pets, and various civic/volunteer commitments.

 A few success stories